 Thanks to their devoted efforts, a beautiful coastline worthy of its classic description as "white sand and green pines" is being preserved.

-In the mythology of the Kojiki and Nihon shoki, the three female kami of Munakata are said to govern the northern sea route, or in other words, the passage leading from the Munakata region to the Korean peninsula.
+In the mythology of the Kojiki and Nihonshoki, the Three Female Deities of Munakata are said to govern the northern sea route, or in other words, the passage leading from the Munakata region to the Korean peninsula.

-The Munakata region (Fukuoka prefecture, Munakata City and Fukutsu City) was once called the Munakata district, and historically it was considered as a single geographical entity.
+The Munakata region (Munakata City and Fukutsu City) was once called the Munakata district (gun), and historically it was considered as a single geographical entity.

 In the ancient ritsuryo legal system, some local districts where especially important shrines for the state were located were called "sacred districts" (shingun).
 Munakata was designated as one of these eight sacred districts.